valory-xyz/price-oracle/docs/index.md

         EOF
         ```

-5. Build the service deployment.
+5. Build the AI agent deployment.

     The `--use-hardhat` flag below, adds an image with a Hardhat node containing some default smart contracts
-    (e.g., a [Safe](https://safe.global/)) to the service deployment.
+    (e.g., a [Safe](https://safe.global/)) to the AI agent deployment.
 You can use any image with a Hardhat node,
     instead of the default `valory/open-autonomy-hardhat`.
 To achieve that, you need to modify the environment variable
     `HARDHAT_IMAGE_NAME`.

-    The Price Oracle service demo requires the Autonolas Protocol registry contracts in order to run.
+    The Price Oracle AI agent demo requires the Autonolas Protocol registry contracts in order to run.
     We conveniently provide the image `valory/autonolas-registries` containing them.
     Therefore, build the deployment as follows: